-The Humboldt-Institut has been welcoming students to its language school in Berlin-Mitte since June 2014.
+The Humboldt-Institut has been welcoming students to its language school in Berlin since June 2014.
 The school offers modern classrooms, a language laboratory, a spacious common area and comfortable student rooms.
 A special highlight is the rooftop terrace with panoramic views of Berlin.
-The institute’s central location and excellent transit connections put a large number of sights within easy reach.
+The institute’s central location in Berlin-Mitte and excellent transit connections put a large number of sights within easy reach.

 During their German course in Berlin our students may choose between two types of accommodations:

 Student residence on campus